Legoless/Haystack/Wiki/GitIgnore.md

 Default **Gitignore** we use in most projects.
 For most cases we also commit Pods directory into repository, to keep the project buildable on any system, including test servers.
+We also use **Dominus** to build our projects, so we skip it's configuration file, because it may have sensitive data such as keys in some cases.

 ```
 # OS X